OllisGit/OctoPrint-DisplayLayerProgress/README.md

 The implementation is based on four steps:

-1. PreProcessing the uploaded G-Code (replace layer-comment with M117)
+1. PreProcessing the selected G-Code (replace layer-comment with M117 indicator G-Code)
 2. Read total layer count from G-Code before start (used last layer-comment)
-3. G-Code-Hook to collect the current layer information (M117-command from step 1)
+3. G-Code-hook to collect the current layer information (M117-command from step 1)
 4. Progress-Hook to write all information to the printer/navbar